 Type Erasure#

-The Compiler Treats Type <T>
+The Compiler Treats Type <T> as Object#

 public class Pair<T> {